Techonta/Article-Classifier/README.md

 >There is nothing either good or bad, but thinking makes it so., but thinking makes it so., but thinking makes it so.

 And the real article (also the expected output) is:
->There is nothing either good or bad, but thinking makes it so., but thinking makes it so.
+>There is nothing either good or bad, but thinking makes it so.